 Rabbits feel most comfortable and at home when their living space closely resembles a natural burrow.
 By providing them with a protected corner of your home, you can help your pet to feel safe and at ease.
-But to really complete the experience, you’ll need to supply them with plenty of comfortable bedding!
+But to really complete the experience, you’ll need to supply them with plenty of comfortable bedding for rabbits!

 Choosing the best bedding for rabbits will always make them feel well taken care of.
 Plus, it also simplifies the job of keeping their enclosures clean and free of potty-training accidents.

-But do you know how to choose the best bedding for your rabbit?
-We’ll cover everything you need to know to choose the right bedding for your rabbit’s needs, including a helpful buyer’s guide for beginner and experienced rabbit owners alike.
+But do you know how to choose the best bedding for rabbits?
+We’ll cover everything you need to know to choose the right bedding for rabbits, including a helpful buyer’s guide for beginner and experienced rabbit owners alike.

 |Best Overall||Oxbow Pure Comfort Small Animal||

 |Best Value||Rabbit Hole Hay Food Grade||

 |Premium Choice||Sunseed Natural||